hyperledger/besu-docs/docs/public-networks/concepts/parallel-transaction-execution.md

-Besu's conflict detection strategy uses the *accumulator*, a [Bonsai Tries](data-storage-formats.md#bonsai-tries) feature that tracks addresses and slots touched or modified during a block's or transaction's execution.
+Besu's conflict detection strategy uses the *accumulator*, a [Bonsai Tries](data-storage-formats.md#bonsai-tries) feature that tracks addresses and slots touched or modified during block or transaction execution.

 :::tip
 You can read more about Bonsai Tries in [Consensys' Guide to Bonsai Tries](https://consensys.io/blog/bonsai-tries-guide).